KiiWiiWii/Obsidian/Math/MM306/Ninth Lecture.md

 $$
 |f(t,y) - f(t,y*)| \leq L|y-y*| \ \ \ \ \  \text{(2)}
 $$
-Then there exists a unique sol $y$ which is cont and diff at the problem for any initial value $\mu$
+Then there exists a unique sol $y$ which is cont and diff at the problem for any initial value $\eta$

 Remark: $f$ which satisfies the second equation (2) is called a Lipschitz cont function on $D$ and $L$ is the Lipschitz constant.